MarijaRomanenkova/newsongbird/README.md

 To run the React project. $ npm start.

-Open <http://localhost:3000> to view it in your browser.
+Open <http://localhost:3000> to view it in your browser